Job Title: Program Manager

 Job Summary:

 To provide direct care and support to the person in the resource you are assigned to and to ensure general upkeep and maintenance of the resource itself.
 Ensures the persons’ physical, emotional social, educational, medical needs are met.
 Assist person to enhance quality of life with activities of daily living and the development of life skills.
+This position is open to male and female applicants and requires union membership.

 Qualifications: Education, Training & Experience